NASA-AMMOS/3DTilesRendererJS/README.md

 ## Render On Change

-The tile set and model load callbacks can be used to detect when the data has changed and a new render is necessary.
+The tileset and model load callbacks can be used to detect when the data has changed and a new render is necessary.

 ```js
 let needsRerender = true;